-8.7539.B Residential Habilitation Service and Supports Definition
+8.75397541.B Residential Habilitation Service and Supports Definition

-Residential Habilitation Service and Supports (RHSS) provide service, supports, and supervision 24 hours per day.
+1. Residential Habilitation Service and Supports (RHSS) provide service, supports, and supervision up to 24 hours per day.

-8.7539.C Residential Habilitation Service and Supports Inclusions
+8.75397541.C Residential Habilitation Service and Supports Inclusions

-1. Services are provided to ensure the health, safety and welfare of the Member, and to provide training and habilitation services or a combination of training (i.e., instruction, skill acquisition) and supports in the areas of personal, physical, mental and social development and to promote independence, self-sufficiency and community inclusion.
-Services and supports are designed to meet the unique needs of each Member determined by the assessed needs, personal goals, and other input provided by the Member Identified Team and to provide access to and participation in typical activities and functions of community life.

-- 2. Members receiving Residential Habilitation Service and Supports must have 24-hour supervision.
+- Services are provided to ensure the health, safety and welfare of the Member, and to provide training and habilitation services or a combination of training (i.e., instruction, skill acquisition) and supports in the areas of personal, physical, mental and social development and to promote independence, self-sufficiency and community inclusion.
+Services and supports are designed to meet the unique needs of each Member determined by the assessed needs, personal goals, and other input provided by the Member Identified Team and to provide access to and participation in typical activities and functions of community life. - 2.
+Members receiving Residential Habilitation Service and Supports must have up to 24-hour supervision.
 Supervision may be on-site (direct service provider or caregiver is present) or accessible (direct service provider or caregiver is not on site but available to respond when needed).
-Staffing arrangements must be adequate to meet the health, safety and welfare of the Member and the needs of the Member as determined by the support plan.
-The provider is responsible for verifying that any direct care provider they employ or contract with has the capacity to serve the Members in their care, as described in the support plan. - 3.
-Members are presumed able to manage their own funds and possessions unless otherwise documented in the support plan. - 4.
+Staffing arrangements must be adequate to meet the health, safety and welfare of the Member and the needs of the Member as determined by the Person-Centered sSupport pPlan.
+The pProvider Agency is responsible for verifying that any direct care provider they employ or contract with has the capacity to serve the Members in their care, as described in the support service plan. - 3.
+Members are presumed able to manage their own funds and possessions unless otherwise documented in the Person-Centered sSupport pPlan ander Provider Agency developed service plan. - 4.
 Residential Habilitation Service and Supports includes medical and health care services that are integral to meeting the daily needs of the Member. - a.
 Individual Residential Support Services (IRSS) - IRSS includes skilled care that may be performed by a Certified Nursing Assistant (CNA) or lower. - b.
 Group Residential Services and Supports (GRSS) - ii.
 GRSS includes nursing services set forth at 6 CCR 1011-1 Chapter 8, Part 16.

-8.7539.D Residential Habilitation Service and Supports Provider Agency Requirements
+8.75397541.D Residential Habilitation Service and Supports Provider Agency Requirements